-Students taking instruction in agriculture, chemistry, domestic science, or physics will be required to pay to the registrar in advance the fee charged for each subject.
+Students taking instruction in agriculture, chemistry, domestic science, manual training, or physics will be required to pay to the registrar in advance the fee charged for each subject.
 No part of any fee is refunded.
+The fee charged for manual training is for upkeep and supply of tools and not for materials used.
 Products of students' gardens are the property of the school.